dame-cell/Gaja/README.md

 If you appreciate this work and found it helpful, consider giving it a star ⭐️ on GitHub.
 Your support motivates me to continue improving and adding new features.
 Thank you for your encouragement!

+# Information
+* The model was fine-tuned on only 1k samples
+* The

 # Indic-Eval
 Conducting a comprehensive zero-shot evaluation across various tasks, followed by the averaging of all scores, provides a holistic assessment of the model's performance.